-I love traveling (thank you captain obvious), and one of the best things about it is the technology available today that allows me to not only document my travels but be able to share it with family, friends, and the rest of the world!
+I love travelling (thank you captain obvious), and one of the best things about it is the technology available today that allows me to not only document my travels but be able to share it with family, friends, and the rest of the world!

 Even if you’re not attempting to make a business out of your content, I bet you want your experiences captured in high enough quality that when you look back at your photos and videos it nearly takes you right back, and matches the vividness of your memories… and with equipment that won’t be hard to lug around.